 Planning a ski vacation in Colorado?
 Renting a car can offer you the freedom to explore at your own pace.
 It also lets you visit some of the smaller resorts that may not have public transportation.
 But navigating the snowy roads can be a bit tricky if you’re not prepared.
 One of my first Colorado car rental memories was from one of my family’s annual ski trips.
-I was sitting in the back seat while my mother drove white-knuckled over a mountain pass in a rear wheel drive car at night in a blizzard.
+I was sitting in the back seat while my mother drove white-knuckled over a Vail pass in a rear wheel drive car at night in a blizzard.
 We’ve learned a lot in our 25+ years of living in and driving around Colorado’s mountains.
 Here are 10 top car rental tips to ensure your Colorado ski vacation experience is smooth, allowing you to focus more on the slopes than the roads.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.